 LEGEND TO FIGURE

-Figure S1: Plasmablasts as biomarkers of relapse and secondary non-depletion prediction.
+Figure S1: Plasmablast as a biomarker of relapse and secondary non-depletion prediction.
 A) Higher pre-rituximab plasmblasts were associated with secondary non-depletion non-response to cycle 2 of rituximab.
 Data are presented as box plots, where the top of the boxes represent the median and the line bars represent the 25th to 75th percentiles.
 B) Receiver operator curve indicated that a plasmablast count of >0.0008 x 109/L at 6 months demonstrated 73% sensitivity and 90% specificity in predicting earlier relapse.

-Table S5: Efficacy of alternative humanised anti-CD20 monoclonal antibodies in SLE patients with 2NDNR
+Table S5: Efficacy of alternative humanised anti-CD20 agents in patients with 2NDNR